arangodb/docs-hugo/site/content/3.13/aql/execution-and-performance/query-statistics.md

   `UPDATE`, `REPLACE`, `REMOVE`, or `UPSERT` operations.
 - **writesIgnored**: The total number of data-modification operations that were unsuccessful, but have been ignored because of the `ignoreErrors` query option.
-- **documentLookups**: The number of real document lookups caused by late materialization.
-  This is how many documents had to fetched from storage after an index scan that initially covered the attribute access for these documents.
+- **documentLookups**: The number of real document lookups caused by late materialization as well as `IndexNode`s that had to load document attributes not covered by the index.
+This is how many documents had to be fetched from storage after an index scan that initially covered the attribute access for these documents.
 - **seeks**: The number of seek calls done by RocksDB iterators for merge joins (`JoinNode` in the execution plan).
 - **scannedFull**: The total number of documents iterated over when scanning a collection